5 Lead Placement Strategies for Effective Telemetry

 -

 Pressure: High pressure can damage or compromise lead integrity.
-In high-pressure applications, ensure that the leads are appropriately rated and protected.
+In high-pressure applications, make sure the leads are appropriately rated and protected.
 Consider using pressure-resistant cable glands and connectors.

 4. Mechanical Stress and Physical Protection